Variable Geometry (VGT) VS Sequential Turbocharger

-Variable Geometry Turbocharger or VGT is a type of turbocharger which is a mechanical device that increases the pressure of air by compressing it.
+Variable Geometry Turbocharger or VGT is a type of turbocharger.
+It is a mechanical device that increases the pressure of air by compressing it.
 Another name for the Variable-Geometry Turbocharger (VGT) is Variable Nozzle Turbines (VNT).
-VGT allows effective aspect ratio (A:R) for the turbocharger according to varying conditions.
-VGT are usually designed to deliver refined performance.
+VGT allows an effective aspect ratio (A:R) for the turbocharger according to varying conditions.
+VGTs are usually designed to deliver refined performance.

 How Variable Geometry Turbocharger or VGT works?

-By varying the geometry of the turbine housing as the engine accelerates, the turbocharger can maintain the aspect ratio at its optimum levels.
+By varying the turbine housing geometry as the engine accelerates, the turbocharger can maintain the aspect ratio at its optimum levels.
 Because of this, VGT offers minimum lag.
 It has a low boost threshold and is very efficient at higher engine speeds.
 VGT does not need a waste-gate.

 Applications of Variable Geometry Turbocharger:

-Manufactures use the second type for heavy-duty engines such as in commercial vehicles.
+Manufacturers use the second type for heavy-duty engines, such as in commercial vehicles.
 In this design, the vanes do not rotate.
 However, instead, an axially sliding wall mechanism selectively blocks the width of the turbo inlet.
-In this design, either this mechanism partially covers the vanes of a moving slotted shroud or they partially move against a stationary slotted shroud.
+In this design, either this mechanism partially covers the vanes of a moving slotted shroud, or they partially move against a stationary slotted shroud.
 It varies the area between the tips of the vanes.
-Thus, it results in variable aspect ratio.
+Thus, it results in a variable aspect ratio.

-Manufacturers use the term ‘Parallel Turbochargers’ when they employ two turbochargers which are identical in size and function.
+Manufacturers use the term ‘Parallel Turbochargers’ when they employ two turbochargers that are identical in size and function.
 Generally, V engines employ the Parallel turbochargers as one turbo serves to each bank of cylinders.
 A 'V' engine has two separate exhaust manifolds with plumbing on both sides of the cylinder banks.
-Manufacturers refer to this design on the V engine as bi-turbo.
+Some manufacturers refer to this design on the V engine as bi-turbo.